viviag/viviag.io/_posts/2024-07-15-transitive-closure.md

 #### P.S.

 The solution was designed under impression that Stack always rebuilds all the executables if `stack build` is called without specific targets.
 As [Mike Pilgrem](https://github.com/mpilgrem) [explains](https://github.com/commercialhaskell/stack/issues/6622#issuecomment-2227093821) to me, it is not true, so the problem is almost solvable by tracking the `last_modified` property of binaries coming from the build and from the build cache.
 His solution applied to my setting has the only one failure point --- if the build cache on CI is unavailable, the procedure will redeploy everything.
 In-house implementation of the transitive closure algorithm does not depend on specific build properties.
-I guess we will deploy this solution.
+The optimal solution differs a bit, but does not involve custom code also.

 #### P.P.S.